Electric Vehicle Tax Credit 2024: A Complete Guide

 Sourcing Portion

-The sourcing portion of the credit depends on the percentage of critical minerals in the car’s battery sourced from the U.S. or a country with a free-trade agreement.
-The percentage thresholds for the sourcing portion are as follows:
+For the sourcing portion of the credit, the percentage of critical minerals in the car’s battery that must come from the U.S. or countries with free-trade agreements rises to 50% in 2024.

-In addition, starting in 2024, EVs cannot source battery parts from foreign countries of concern, such as China.
-From 2025 onwards, EVs cannot contain any critical minerals sourced from foreign countries of concern.
+- From 2025 onward, EVs cannot contain any critical minerals sourced from foreign countries of concern.

 2024 EV Tax Credit Flexibility